 Most kids are excited about the prospect of going back to school–new clothes, new books, new supplies, –an opportunity to reconnect with classmates.
 But going back to school also means increased exposure to germs.
 The Center for Disease Control (CDC) states that nearly 22 million school days are lost each year due to the common cold, flu and other infections.

-And, unfortunately, nationwide budget cuts will likely result in larger class sizes, a shorter school year and fewer staff, including janitorial services meaning less clean classrooms.
+And, unfortunately, as nationwide budget cuts increase, larger class sizes, shorter school years and fewer staff, including janitorial services means a less clean classroom.

 When preparing children for going back to school, learning about germ prevention and healthy habits are just as important as reading, writing and arithmetic.

-Did you know that schools are a breeding ground for germs and that some viruses and bacteria can live from 20 minutes to more than two hours on surfaces like cafeteria tables, doorknobs, and desks?
+Did you know that schools are a breeding ground for germs and that some viruses and bacteria can live between 20 minutes up to two hours on surfaces like cafeteria tables, doorknobs, and desks?
 Yuck!

 Germ management begins with good hygiene and good eating habits.
 There are two effective strategies for reducing colds and flu: 1) reduce excess exposure to harmful germs and 2) improve the immune system.